 Newly constructed homes use energy more efficiently in two ways.
-First, they have a tighter-sealed building envelope that helps prevent conditioned air—cooler air in the summer, warmer air in the winter—from escaping.
+First, a brand new home has a tighter-sealed building envelope that helps prevent conditioned air—cooler air in the summer, warmer air in the winter—from escaping.
 Second, the more energy-efficient mechanical systems of the house also help reduce utility bills.
 These can be a huge cost savings for you.
 New construction homes also often include energy-efficient systems and appliances like high-efficiency ovens, refrigerators, water heaters, and air conditioning units.
 Some builders even include new washer and dryers that homes built, even 10 years ago, might not.

 #4 Fewer Repairs

-When purchasing a new home, homebuyers will have fewer repairs overall.
+When purchasing a brand new home in Florida, homebuyers will have fewer repairs overall.
 When choosing a pre-owned resale home there may be repairs needed to electrical and plumbing systems, older roofs, dirty and worn carpets, outdated appliances or other updates to the house that may incur substantial cost to repair or replace.
 Modern building codes mean that newly built homes from reputable home builders are constructed to a higher standard, with the ability to withstand higher winds and rains.

 #5 Financing Options